 Having sat through six interviews I was emotionally drained.
 I held back tears of joy, sadness and of being in total awe of these seventeen-year olds sat in front of me!
 It is clear that my colleagues are far more robust as they conducted 39 interviews over two days.
 The purity of emotion the young people showed is something that will stay with me for ever.
 Their desire in seeking further education is incredibly motivating and, to be quite honest, humbling.
 It would be so easy to accept the cards they have been dealt with in life and forget the idea of carving out their own futures despite the many barriers in their way.
 But no, they will do whatever it takes to be given a chance of breaking the mould!

 The Programme is set to commence in mid June and will be active until the end of the year when the successful participants will graduate from Pathways.

 “We are very excited about the work we have recently begun with the Andean community of Huanoquite.
 It is an important challenge that will allow us to reach our objectives of supporting many more young people from rural quechua communities in pursuit of further education opportunities.

-Soon, 33 young people will join the Pathways Programme and this keeps us very motivated to continue working to support young people from this community.”
+I have witnessed firsthand how involved the local municipality are.
+They are fully committed to supporting this new partnership and soon, 33 young people will join the Pathways Programme.
+This keeps us very motivated to continue working hard to support young people from these community.”
 Rodrigo (Exec.Director)